Hand hygiene online learning modules

 - Review the learning system information and instructions pages for individuals, organisations and administrators, as appropriate.

-The contact details for the NHHI online learning modules and the Hand Hygiene Compliance Application (HHCApp) helpdesk are:
+You can also call the Help Desk with your queries regarding the NHHI online learning modules and the Hand Hygiene Compliance Application (HHCApp):

 Telephone: 02 9126 3511